Adam Science Leadership Programme (ASLP)

 What is the commitment?

 The Adam Science Programme has been described as a both an individual and a group journey, and we hope that those participating will bring an open mind, a growth mindset, be ready to share their skills, experiences and ideas and be receptive to others.
-Those accepted onto the programme will be expected to attend and participate in every core session.
+Those accepted onto the programme will be expected to attend and participate in every core and in-person session.

 This is an exceptional opportunity to develop skills, learn about yourself, communal organisations, the community and grow your network.
 We hope that participants will be ready to make the most of that opportunity.